cardstack/card-commerce-protocol/README.md

 ## Contracts

-- `MarketPlace.sol` - the contract that facilitates buying and selling of listings on the platform
+- `Market.sol` - the contract that facilitates buying and selling of listings on the platform
-- `Media.sol` - an ERC721 compliant contract that mints the listing NFTs and proxies calls to the market place
+- `Inventory.sol` - an ERC721 compliant contract that mints the listing NFTs and proxies calls to the market
+- `LevelRegistrar.sol` - the contract that allows merchants to set "levels" representing a user's holdings

 ## Token standards used